TheDreamer/f5configbackup/Readme.md

 - [ ] Customize Reporting
 - [ ] Add additional reporting to replace what we had been doing directly on the F5 using bigpipe
 - [ ] ~~Create FreeBSD port~~

+_device add and device delete have been extended to handle the possibility of a device specific backup user account.
+Still working out how to handle possibility of needing to change passwords._

 Twitter: [LawrenceChen](https://twitter.com/LawrenceChen)<br />
 Blog: Primary: http://lawrencechen.net &mdash; Secondary: http://beastie.tardis.com &mdash; (standby/standby&nbsp;pair)&nbsp;:smirk: